algorhitmically/modelsizes-sql/README.md

 ## Extra

-Thanks Y-Less for releasing the old one.
+Thanks Y-Less for releasing the old one.<br />
-Thanks Pottus, Chris420, and Slice for ColAndreas (making this possible).
+Thanks Pottus, Chris420, and Slice for ColAndreas (making this possible).<br />
-Thanks Abagail and Crayder for creating modelsizes.
+Thanks Abagail and Crayder for creating modelsizes.<br />